Chinnappadass

 Chinnappadass is a 1989 Indian Tamil-language film directed by C. V. Rajendran, his final film as director.
 The film stars Sathyaraj and Radha.
-It is a remake of the Hindi film Insaaf.
+It is a remake of the 1987 Hindi film Insaaf.
 The film was released on 28 July 1989.

 Plot

-Chinnappadass, who is a post-graduate in law and a law college professor, gets suspended from teaching job when he thrashes rowdies who happens to be the children of corrupt ministers who tried to molest his sister.
+Chinnappadass, who is a post-graduate in law and a law college professor, gets suspended from his teaching job when he thrashes rowdies who happen to be the children of corrupt ministers who tried to molest his sister.
 Due to compulsion, Chinnappadass had to join the smuggling gang of Ravi Prakash.
 When Dileep tries to rape Radha, she commits suicide.
 Chinnappadass then pretends to be amnesiac to find the truth.
-However he is shocked to find that Radha's look alike twin sister who is Dr. Kavitha.
+However, he is shocked to find Radha's look alike twin sister who is Dr. Kavitha.
 In the end, Chinnappadass with the help of Inspector Balaraman catches all baddies and finally marries Dr. Kavitha.

 Cast

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.